bbajcetic/Mindr/README.md

 The emotional data is then sent to a Django backend web-server where it is parsed into a PostgreSQL database.
-The Django web-server then serves analytical data to a React/Redux single-page web app which provides parents with a clean interface for tracking their child's emotional behavior through time.
+The Django web-server then serves analytical data to a React/Redux single-page web app.
+This web app provides parents with a clean interface for tracking their child's emotional behavior throughout time.
 Distressing emotional events are expedited to the parent by sending notifications through SMS or email.

 ## nwHacks 2018